-Pastor Marcus Serven is currently presenting a series of sermons on the book of Isaiah.
+Pastor Marcus Serven is currently presenting a series of sermons on the book of Ephesians.
 Audio recordings of these sermons are hosted by SermonAudio on the “sermon” page.
 Feel free to listen!

 Verse of the Month: